Hooray, it’s spring!

 It’s the middle of the afternoon.
 Mom is trying to help the older child finish up her school work/homework before making dinner.
 Younger child is spinning around nearby or doing something quietly destructive in the next room.
 Mom pulls out an invitation to play to keep everyone calm and connected.

 An invitation to play is an easy, open-ended activity.
 It uses just a few materials found around the house, like measuring cups, straws, old magazines, etc. Keeping these activities set aside for special times keeps them interesting and intentionally engaging for when you need 10-15 minutes to get something else done!
 Best of all, these simple materials can be mixed and matched for countless other activities throughout the year.

-This week, I have a freebie for you: a download with FIVE rainbow-themed invitations to play!
+This week, I have a freebie for you: a download with FIVE rainbow learning activities — our favorite invitations to play!

 You also get:

 - a materials list